 - In the X-Universe, humanity was the only race in the Milky Way to construct working jumpgates independent of the Ancients.
 They were also the only young race to (accidentally) create sapient AI, though that didn't turn out well.
 In the games proper, the Earth State (and their AGI Task Force in particular) build the most advanced ships, and safeguard their tech advantage with a huge spy network.
 AGI Task Force pilots will never abandon their ship to prevent the tech from falling in enemy hands.
 However, the Argon Federation, a Terran Lost Colony, doesn't enjoy the same tech advantage and are actually slightly behind the ultra-religious Paranid Empire.

 - Come X Rebirth some twenty-thirty years after the jumpgate network was deactivated, the museum-piece Terran ships fielded by the Republic of Cantera (Terran Lost Colony) are still largely competitive with the new designs used by the Argon remnants in Albion and Omicron Lyrae.
 The Canteran's Sucellus capital ship - a dated Terran design - in particular mounts the single most powerful weapon in the known galaxy, a massive spinal railgun

 - Subverted in Galactic Civilizations.
-Terrans become the only race to invent the fusion drive, which sets them up for this trope.
-They decided to share becoming diplomats instead.
+Terrans become the only race to invent fusion reactors, enabling ship-portable FTL drives, which sets them up for this trope.
+They decided to share, becoming diplomats instead.